 Not included: The cost of your accommodation and optional activities is not included in a hop-on, hop-off pass.
 You have the flexibility to choose what suits your budget and pay-as-you-go.
 These can be booked via your Tour Leader.

-If you would prefer a tour with accommodation and more activities included, check out the Dong Flexi Tour.
-Get all the same great benefits + accommodation and top rated activities.
+If you would prefer a tour with accommodation and more activities included, check out the Dong Freestyle Tour!
+Get all the same great benefits + accommodation and top-rated activities.

 Welcome to Stray!
 Your adventure kicks off in bustling Ho Chi Minh City.
 If you arrive early in the day, feel free to spend time exploring the narrow streets on foot, hop into a cyclo for a comfortable cruise among the millions of motorbikes or find a restaurant teeming with locals for a taste of the best cuisine.
 At 6pm you’ll meet your Tour Leader and new travel mates at the Khoi Hostel for a Welcome Night introduction.
 We’ll cover how Stray works and answer any questions you have about travelling in Vietnam.
 Afterwards, make the most of your first night by getting to know each other over a delicious Vietnamese dinner and a few cold beverages.